Managed Cyber Governance for Regulated Service Firms

 The real question is who keeps the program moving, who follows up on evidence, and who carries the monthly workload when client work gets busy.

 Borealis can either guide your team and give you the structure to run the program internally, or we can run the governance work with you month after month.
+Both models are built for the regulated service firms we serve: independent insurance agencies, tax and accounting firms, and CPA/advisory firms.

 • You already have an internal owner but need structure, follow-through, and cleaner proof